c-rios27/c-rios27.github.io/README.md

 ## About Me
 > Hello!
 My name is Carolyn Rios and I'm a full-time student at Southern New Hampshire University (SNHU).
 > For the past three years, I have been working towards a Bachelor's in Computer Science.
-> This ePortfolio is meant to demonstrate my growth in Computer Science, especially my skills in Software Design & Engineering, Algorithms & Data Structure, and Databases.
+> This ePortfolio is meant to demonstrate my skills in Computer Science, especially in Software Design & Engineering, Algorithms & Data Structure, and Databases.